Best lights that support Google Assistant Android Central 2021

 The C-Sleep by GE stands out for a couple of good reasons.
 For one thing, it's a smart A19 bulb that doesn't require a hub of any kind.
 Just by the bulb, screw it in, connect it to the C by GE app, and you're good to go.
-With the Sleep model here, it automatically changes its color temperature throughout the day to put minimal strain on your eyes.
+It's available in color, tunable white, and soft white, and you can get a two or four-pack.

 Like the idea of Philips Hue bulbs but want something a little more affordable?
 With this Sengled kit, you get two A19 multicolor bulbs and the smart hub that enables voice control with Google Assistant.
 You can set the lights on schedules, control them manually, and create custom scenes.
 With one hub, you can have up to 64 bulbs connected at once.

 We have a lot of love for LIFX bulbs here at AC, as do a lot of smart home enthusiasts.
 The LIFX A19 Smart Bulb can display 16 million colors, warm and cool shades of white, and has an expected life span of around 22.8 years.
 The best part?
 It works with the Google Assistant and can be controlled via your phone, all without any hub.

 Colored smart bulbs are a lot of fun to have, but if you just want a traditional white bulb that you can control from your phone or with your voice, you're best off saving some money and getting the Philips Hue White bulbs.
 This kit includes the hub and four A19 bulbs with the ability to set multiple shades of white.
 If you don't need extra colors, this is the way to go.